mchlnix/SMB3-Foundry/manual/scribe/scribe-manual.md

 Akin to the Level Pointer List, you can not change the Map Position of a Sprite in this List, but you can enable them in the View Menu and then simply drag them around.

-Empty Sprites, meaning those entries without a Sprite Type set, will not be rendered in the World View and can those not be moved around.
+Empty Sprites, meaning those entries without a Sprite Type set, will not be rendered in the World View and thus cannot be moved around.
 So simply give it a Type first and move it then.

 The Sprite Item is mostly relevant for the Hammer Bros and is what you get in the chest, after you beat them after